1988

 resulting in a release geared towards this territory only."[9]

-Over the course of time Alan answered a lot of questions about
+In the course of time Alan answered a lot of questions about touring

-while he was a member.
-His answers taken together give a good inside
+with DM while he was a member.
+Taking all his answers together, it gives a

-Already at the time of the Masses-tour DM had "a crew of a couple of
+Even at the time of the Masses-Tour, DM had "a crew of a couple of

 hundred people to take care of"